rinatmini/DemeterEye/ios/README.md

 DemeterEye is a mobile application that helps farmers monitor the health and phenology of their fields using NASA Earth observation data.
 By combining satellite vegetation indices (NDVI/EVI) with climate data, the app provides farmers with simple, actionable insights:
 - Track field greenness and seasonal growth history
-- Detect anomalies such as earlier or later starts of the growing season
 - View summaries and predictions related to crop flowering and yield potential
-- Receive notifications when the season begins earlier or later than normal

 ## Features
 - Login and manage multiple fields
 - Interactive map view with field boundaries
-- Seasonal summaries with start, peak, and end of season dates
+- Seasonal summaries with start and peak of season dates
 - Integration with satellite and climate data sources

 ## About